Symmetry Reveals Layerwise Dynamics: How Transformers Perform In-Context Classification: Transformers as Semi-Supervised In-Context Learners

 \textbf{Setup.} We start from the same multi-class linear classification instance with examples $(x_i,y_i)_{i=1}^n$ and a query $x_{\mathrm{test}}$.
 We construct a semi-supervised variant in two steps.
 First, we make the class structure more pronounced by shifting each feature vector slightly in the direction of its class:

 This increases the geometric separation between classes by moving points toward their class direction, strengthening within-class coherence and between-class margins.
-Second, we keep remove the labels for all but $n_{\mathrm{lab}}$ examples, yielding $n_{\mathrm{unlab}} = n - n_{\mathrm{lab}}$ unlabeled inputs. {n_{\mathrm{lab}}} {n_{\mathrm{unlab}}}
+Second, we remove the labels for all but $n_{\mathrm{lab}}$ examples, yielding a setup with $n_{\mathrm{lab}}$ labeled and $n_{\mathrm{unlab}} = n - n_{\mathrm{lab}}$ unlabeled inputs. {n_{\mathrm{lab}}} {n_{\mathrm{unlab}}}

 \textbf{Benefit of Unlabeled Context (Fixed Label Budget).} To strictly isolate the model's ability to leverage unlabeled geometry, we perform a controlled experiment where $\nlab = 8$ is fixed to a scare budged, while $\nunlab$ varies in $\{0,8,24,120\}$.
 We fix $K=3$, $d=7$, and $L=5$, and train a single transformer with data shift parameter $\eta = 0.5$.
 With this choice of $\eta$, the classes are separable but the margin is small relative to the within-class spread, so the unlabeled geometry is only weakly informative and the SSL task is challenging.